matomo-org/developer-documentation/docs/5.x/piwik-on-the-command-line.md

 * When configuring input options and arguments `addOption` and `addArgument` cannot be used
   * For arguments use `addOptionalArgument` or `addRequiredArgument`
   * For options use `addNegatableOption`, `addOptionalValueOption`, `addNoValueOption` or `addRequiredValueOption`
-* Directly using any console helpers is now prohibited
+* Directly using any of the console helpers is now prohibited
   * When needing user input use the new methods `askForConfirmation`, `askAndValidate` or `ask`
   * For progress bars use the methods `initProgressBar`, `startProgressBar`, `advanceProgressBar` and `finishProgressBar`
   * Tables can be rendered using the new method `renderTable`